 Women’s DayCommon Good

 Women’s Day is a South African public holiday celebrated annually on 9 August.
-It commemorates the 1956 march of approximately 20,000 women to the Union Buildings in Pretoria to petition against the country’s pass laws that required South Africans defined as “black” (under The Population Registration Act) to a pass, that served to maintain segregation, control urbanisation, and manage migrant labour during the apartheid era.
+It commemorates the 1956 march of approximately 20,000 women to the Union Buildings in Pretoria to petition against the country’s pass laws that required South Africans defined as “black” (under The Population Registration Act) to carry a pass.
+These laws served to maintain segregation, control urbanisation, and manage migrant labour during the apartheid era.
 The women left 100 000 petitions at the office doors of the prime minister.
-The women stood silently for 30 minutes and then started singing a protest song that was composed in honour of the occasion: Wathint’Abafazi Wathint’imbokodo!
-(Now you have touched the women, you have struck a rock.)
+They then stood silently for 30 minutes before singing a protest song that was composed in honour of the occasion: Wathint’Abafazi Wathint’imbokodo!
+(Now you have struck the women, you have struck a rock.)
 In the years since, the phrase (or its latest incarnation: “you strike a woman, you strike a rock”) has come to represent women’s courage and strength in South Africa.
 The first National Women’s Day was celebrated on 9 August 1994.